 Below: 14-4-2018.
 Then I carefully torched it to mimic the original cracked deadwood and then I applied pure Jin seal/lime sulfur over it to bleach it so that over time it will look just the same as the original burned deadwood!

 Below: 13-7-2020.
-The new roots are slowly getting stronger and will be hopefully sufficiently thicker by the time that the tree is ready to be showed.
+The new roots are slowly getting stronger and will be hopefully sufficiently thicker by the time the tree is ready to be shown.

 Below: 13-7-2020.
-The contrast in this close up between the colours of the amazing natural deadwood and the shinning bright new foliage is in my humble opinion just breathtaking!
+The contrast in this close-up between the colours of the amazing natural deadwood and the shining bright new foliage is in my humble opinion just breathtaking!
 Ying/Yang in a Bonsai!